danniel1205/tech-notes/k8s/explore-admission-controllers/explore-admission-controllers.md

 ### Write a webhook server

 The code is modified based on [link](https://github.com/kubernetes/kubernetes/tree/ec8c186fe8181f52670716d8d10aa7663e868491/test/images/agnhost/webhook).
-And has been check in to [github](https://github.com/danniel1205/sample-webhook-server).
+It has been forked in to [github](https://github.com/danniel1205/sample-webhook-server).

 - Checkout the code
 - Build the docker image